-By slow traveling, you can soak up rich and exciting cultures and take away a more comprehensive understanding of the people, place, and particulars of a way of life different than your own.
+By slow traveling, you can soak up rich and exciting cultures and take away a more comprehensive understanding of the people, places, and particulars of a way of life different than your own.

 Slowing down your pace to be present with where you are, instead of rushing around to see the top-recommended attractions and calling it a day.
-Slow travel by this regard can also imply slow traveling through a country for more periods of time than a 2-week vacation.
+Slow travel in this regard can also imply slow traveling through a country for more periods of time than a 2-week vacation.

 7 Reasons Why You Should Become A Slow Traveler (& Why You’ll Love It)